Incept5/llm_bootcamp/intro_to_llms/README.md

 - Python environment can successfully communicate with both local and cloud APIs
 - Basic LLM functionality is working as expected

+## ⚠️ Important Note: Optional Advanced Scripts

+**The basic configuration test scripts (`local_llm_using_ollama.py` and `cloud_llm_using_groq.py`) are the only scripts required for this course.**

+The advanced model testing and comparison scripts (`model_comparison_test.py`, `model_size_test.py`, `streaming_performance_test.py`) are **optional extras** provided for:
+- Users who want to dive deeper into LLM performance characteristics
+- Understanding model trade-offs and selection criteria
+- Exploring advanced performance testing methodologies
+- Self-directed learning beyond the course requirements

+**You do not need to run the advanced scripts to complete the course successfully.** They are educational resources for those interested in expanding their understanding of LLM capabilities and performance analysis.

 ## Prerequisites

 Before running these scripts, ensure you have: